 - You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and you are a United States citizen or are lawfully present in the United States.
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for Medicare Plus Blue Group PPO
+Section 2.2 Here is the plan service area for BCN Advantage

-Medicare Plus Blue Group PPO is available only to individuals who live in one of these states: Missouri and Tennessee.
-To remain a member of our plan, you must continue to reside in one of these states.
+BCN Advantage is available only to individuals who live in our plan service area.
+To remain a member of our plan, you must continue to reside in the plan service area.
+The service area is described below.